 - 1/4 cup sugar (you may omit or use your favorite sweetener to taste if desired)

-- 1 1/2 tbsp fresh lemon juice, or more to taste
+- 1 1/2 tablespoons fresh lemon juice, or more to taste

 - Place apples, dried plums, dried apricots and raisins in a pot and cover 4 cups water.
 Bring to a boil, stir in sugar till dissolved.